ryanjay0/miles-deep/README.md

-Below are the results for fine-tuning the top3 layers with different models, tested on 2500 training images, taken from different videos than the training set.
+Below are the results for fine-tuning the top3 layers with different models, tested on 2500 images, taken from different videos than the training set.

 Model |   Accuracy(%)   |  Flops(millions) | Params(millions)
 --- | ---: | ---: | ---: